![]() |

 If the screened file was submitted in SDfile format, calculated bioactivity scores are added to the data section of individual molecules.

--multiscreen is it possible to calculate activity scores for all these targets in one run.
-On the output four numbers are provided - GPCR score, IC score, KI score and NR score (in this order).
+is it possible to calculate activity scores for all these targets in one run.
+On the output six numbers are provided - GPCR score, IC score, KI score, NR score, PR score and EZ score (in this order).

 java -jar miscreen.jar -multiscreensmi 'SMILES'